Chamber vs CypherMatchups

 Chamber vs Cypher Matchup Summary

-The Chamber vs Cypher matchup in Valorant is a heavily one-sided matchup.
-Based on 60 competitive matches analyzed, Cypher wins 56.7% of the time compared to Chamber's 43.3%, a 13.3 percentage point difference.
-The most significant gap is in headshot accuracy, where Cypher consistently outperforms.
+The Chamber vs Cypher matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 71 competitive matches analyzed, Cypher wins 57.7% of the time compared to Chamber's 42.3%, a 15.5 percentage point difference.
+The most significant gap is in damage output, where Chamber consistently outperforms.
 In this Sentinel vs Sentinel matchup, Cypher has overwhelming superiority in this agent matchup.
 Chamber should never take isolated fights against Cypher and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Chamber vs Cypher Fragging Analysis